sujaysinha/backend-java-player-service/README.md

 - `/player-service-model` folder contains a dummy AI model for `Player.csv` data.

 ## Schema for PLAYERS table
 The database connected to this service is `in-memory H2 Database`.
+On application start-up, `PLAYERS` table is created.

 Here is the schema for `PLAYERS` table -